nadavgu/matilda/README.md

 with Matilda().run_in_java_process() as matilda_process:
     integer_class = matilda_process.plugins.java.find_class("java.lang.Integer")
 ```

+### Running the agent in a new native process
+Similarly, calling `Matilda.run_in_native_process`, one can run the matilda agent in a new isolated native process.

+### Running the agent on a connected android device
+By calling `Matilda.run_in_android_java_process`, one can run the matilda agent in a new java process in a device
+connected through `adb`

 ### Running the agent in a custom way
 If you want to run the matilda agent in some other way (for example, inject it to a process, in order to debug it),